 - there is clear vehicular access for an ambulance or other emergency vehicle.’

 World Rugby provides a range of educational modules to help all stakeholders learn about Player Welfare best practice.
 Please visit playerwelfare.worldrugby.org to access player welfare information such as First Aid in Rugby and Concussion Management.

 Basic physical preparation and skill development prior to playing rugby for all coaches, teachers and referees is available on the following download.

 All players from the age of 15 are encouraged to complete the World Rugby online Rugby Ready self-check assessment.
 This is compulsory for all U16 in U18 rugby and U18 in adult rugby.

-Staff at Scottish Rugby will enter the information onto the CDMS system.
-When the form has been submitted, AON (the insurers), Scottish Rugby and the club or school will receive an email.
-They may contact you if further information is required.
+When the injury report has been submitted, AON (the insurers), Scottish Rugby and the player's club or school will receive an email.
+The player (or parent for U18 players) also receives a notification that an injury report has been submitted.
+The insurer may contact the injured player or the person who completed the report if further information is required.

 Please note Scottish Rugby's insurance policy covers participation in the game from the age of 5 (Primary 1) to 59 years of age.

 Please contact Richard Wood, Medical Services Manager (Email: [email protected] Tel: 0131 346 5019) should you have any questions.